How Do Home Sellers Handle Multiple Offers?

 Counter One Offer

-Now a lot of home buyers don’t understand why a seller wouldn’t notify all parties that they received multiple offers and give them the opportunity to change their offer.
-However in my experience some sellers don’t want to risk losing an offer that has the potential to be perfect for an offer that may never come if they were to request highest and best.
+Now a lot of homebuyers don’t understand why a seller wouldn’t notify all parties that they received multiple offers and give everyone an opportunity to change their offer.
+However, in my experience, some sellers don’t want to risk losing an offer that has the potential to be perfect for another offer that may never come if they were to request the highest and best.

-Typically when a seller decides to counter one offer it’s because there are only a few terms they’d like to change, such as price or close date, so they’ll counter.
-When countering a single offer the seller may disclose to the buyer they received multiple offers, but are choosing to work with them first in hopes they’ll agree to the changes.
-Some buyers will jump at the opportunity to avoid a bidding war and accept the sellers counter, but others won’t.
+Typically when a seller decides to counter one offer it’s because there are only a few terms they’d like to change.
+Something simple such as price or close date, so they’ll counter.
+When countering a single offer the seller may disclose to the buyer they received multiple offers.
+However, are choosing to counter their offer and only work with them in hopes they’ll agree to the changes.
+Some buyers will jump at the opportunity to avoid a bidding war and accept the seller’s counter, but others won’t.

 Accept an Offer

-With multiple offers being common place in many parts of the country some home buyers will submit their “highest and best” offer from the start in an attempt to get the house and avoid a bidding war.
-Sometimes this tactic works; the seller will accept the offer as written and not entertain or view any of the other offers.
+With multiple offers being commonplace in many parts of the country some home buyers will submit their “highest and best” offer from the start.
+They do so in an attempt to have their offer accepted by the seller and avoid a bidding war.
+Sometimes this tactic works and the seller will accept their offer without even entertaining the other offers.

-This is where working with a top Realtor who specializes in the area can greatly benefit a buyer because their agent will not only be able to guide them through the process, but also educate them along the way.
+This is where working with a top Realtor who specializes in the area can greatly benefit a buyer.
+Their agent will not only be able to guide them through the process but also educate them along the way.

-Additional Home Selling Resources
+Popular Home Selling Questions

 About the Author

 Top Wellington Realtor, Michelle Gibson, wrote: “How Do Home Sellers Handle Multiple Offers?”